 Cyber-stalking

-Includes threats of harm, intimidation and offensive comments.
+Includes monitoring the victim online, threats of harm, intimidation, and offensive comments.